Daniel Inouye: United States Senate (1963–2012)

-He was reelected eight times, usually without serious difficulty.
-His closest race was in 1992, when state senator Rick Reed held him to 57 percent of the vote; this was the only time he received less than 69 percent of the vote.
-He delivered the keynote address at the turbulent 1968 Democratic National Convention in Chicago and gained national attention for his service on the Senate Watergate Committee.
+Inouye delivered the keynote address at the turbulent 1968 Democratic National Convention in Chicago and gained national attention for his service on the Senate Watergate Committee.

 Inouye was also involved in the Iran-Contra investigations of the 1980s, chairing a special committee (Senate Select Committee on Secret Military Assistance to Iran and the Nicaraguan Opposition) from 1987 until 1989.
-During the hearings, Inouye referred to the operations that had been revealed as a "secret government", saying:
+In his closing statement of the hearings, Inouye commented that the investigations had revealed the participants' alternative vision of government, saying:

 Criticizing the logic of Marine Lt.
 Colonel Oliver North's justifications for his actions in the affair, Inouye made reference to the Nuremberg trials, provoking a heated interruption from North's attorney Brendan Sullivan, an exchange that was widely repeated in the media at the time.
 He was also seen as a pro-Taiwan senator and helped in forming the Taiwan Relations Act.

 On May 1, 1977, Inouye stated that President Carter had telephoned him to express his objections to a sentence in the Senate Intelligence Committee's report on the Central Intelligence Agency.